Joseph Cowles Mehaffey

-Joseph Cowles Mehaffey (November 20, 1889 – February 18, 1963) was a major general in the United States Army.
+Joseph Cowles Mehaffey (November 20, 1889 – February 18, 1963) was an American military officer and engineer.
 As a member of the Army Corps of Engineers, he was the consulting engineer on the Arlington Memorial Bridge in Washington, D.C.; helped renovate the White House; and served as a supervising engineer for the Works Progress Administration during the Great Depression.
-He was assigned in 1941 as maintenance engineer of the Panama Canal, and was Governor of the Panama Canal Zone from 1944 to 1948.
+He was assigned in 1941 as maintenance engineer of the Panama Canal, and was governor of the Panama Canal Zone from 1944 to 1948.
+He held the rank of major general in the United States Army.

 Life and career

 Early life

 Mehaffey was born in November 1889 in Lima, Ohio, to William R. and Mary Brooks (Stahl) Mehaffey.
 His grandfather was Robert Mehaffey, an Ulster Scot who emigrated from County Tyrone, Ireland, in 1850 or 1851 at the age of 17.
 Settling in Lima, he established him in the grocery and then banking business, rising to the position of Vice President of the First National Bank of Lima.
 He later organized the Merchants National Bank and Metropolitan Bank.
 He was elected to two terms in the Ohio Senate, and owned a large amount of stock in the Allen County Democrat newspaper.
 Mehaffey's father worked in the Allen County Democrat beginning in 1885, then purchased the paper and merged it with the Daily Times to form the Lima Times Democrat (a newspaper which still exists in 2013).
 Joseph had an older brother, Robert Chisholm (born July 22, 1884), and an older sister, Eleanor Cowles (born October 10, 1885, and died in 1887).
 He also had a younger brother, William Kenneth (born August 23, 1889, and died in 1896).
 Mehaffey's mother died in March 1899, and his father in November 1907 married Mary E. Mount of Chatham-Kent, Ontario, Canada.

 Mehaffey was educated in the Lima public schools.
 As both his grandfather and father were very active in Democratic politics, he won entry to the United States Military Academy at West Point.
-He entered West Point on June 15, 1907, and graduated on June 13, 1911.
+He entered West Point on June 15, 1907, and graduated 3rd in a class of 82 on June 13, 1911.
 He was commissioned a 2d Lieutenant in the Army Corps of Engineers.